iBug/iBug-source/_posts/2021-01-31-linux-container-explained.md

 ---
-title: "A Deep Dive into Containers"
+title: "A Deep Dive into Containers, in C"
+tagline: "Let's write our own container in C, from scratch"
 tags: linux container c
 redirect_from: /p/23
 header: